soiry/5gc/src/nr/doc/source/nr-user.rst

   remHelper->SetAttribute ("RbId", IntegerValue (10));
   remHelper->Install ();

-By configuring the attributes of the ``RadioEnvironmentMapHelper`` object as shown above, you can tune the parameters of the REM to be generated.
-Note that each ``RadioEnvironmentMapHelper`` instance can generate only one REM; if you want to generate more REMs, you need to create one separate instance for each REM.
+By configuring the attributes of the ``NrRadioEnvironmentMapHelper`` object as shown above, you can tune the parameters of the REM to be generated.
+Note that each ``NrRadioEnvironmentMapHelper`` instance can generate only one REM; if you want to generate more REMs, you need to create one separate instance for each REM.